kmcho2019/csdl-lab-cafe-app/README.md

 - **Reports:** popularity, least/most consumed, low stock alerts.
 - **Data export:** transactions, settlements, and ledger as CSV/Excel.

+### Documentation Hub
+- Built-in reference library at `/docs` (or via **View docs** on the landing page) renders Markdown/Prisma sources in-app, so operators never have to leave the site during production incidents.

 ---

 ## 3) Architecture Overview